CoBrALab/antsRegistration-MAGeT/README.md

 - ``init`` - setup the input directory structure for MAGeTbrain
 - ``status`` - display the status check counting work completed and work to be done and exit
-- ``cleanup`` - create and submit a job to tar, compress and cleanup all intermediate files, for use after a successful run
+- ``cleanup`` - create and submit a job to tar, compress and delete all intermediate files, for use after a successful run

 ### Standard stages